 Filipa Calado

-“Dominance and Resistance: Queer Approaches to Text Encoding.”
+“Re-Encoding Dominance: Queer Approaches to Text Encoding.”

-Digital Editing and Publishing in the 21st Century, ed.
+Forthcoming in Digital Editing and Publishing in the 21st Century, ed.
 James O’Sullivan

 This paper considers the potential alignment between a rigidly structured and constraining editorial format, the TEI, and a strategically nebulous collection of identities and politics expressed by the designation of queer.
-It considers how textual editing practices with the TEI might reflect or engage modes of resistance against dominant structures as theorized by Queer Studies.
-It then proposes a possible future editorial methodologies that rework dominant structures to center marginalized and non-normative subjects.
+It proposes how textual editing practices with the TEI might engage modes of resistance against dominance structures as theorized by Queer of Color Critique.
+It illustrates how this field of study, which critiques Queer Studies’ capitulation to majoritarian and neoliberal politics, offers models for reworking the structuring forces within both the TEI markup language and textual editing practices more broadly.

-This project begins with a self-reflection on my work developing a TEI schema to mark up the homoerotic content that Oscar Wilde edited out of his novel, The Picture of Dorian Gray (1890).
-I point out how, in my focus on creating a new schema to mark up the text's queerness, I naively failed to notice mutually reinforcing dominance structures across data formats and text encoding practices.
-To correct that oversight, this paper draws from the insights of Queer of Color's Critique on Queer Studies as a political project that energizes thinking about electronic data formats.
-Turning to the TEI schema, I examine the debates about hierarchical structures on data modelling.
-Then, I point to Jessica Marie Johnson's research on the archive of slavery to highlight the structuring modes of recovery work.
-Johnson's methodology offers a model for reworking some of the more invisible forces that determine historical inquiry and meaning-making.
-I close by highlighting examples of contemporary editorial projects that resist structural constraints through collaborative and minimalist practices.
+This project begins with a self-reflection on my work developing a custom schema to mark up the homoerotic content that Oscar Wilde edited out of his novel, The Picture of Dorian Gray (1890).
+I point out how, in my focus on creating a new schema to mark up the text's queer content, I overlook the mutually reinforcing nature of dominance structures across data formats and text encoding practices.
+Correcting that oversight, this paper draws from Queer of Color's Critique on Queer Studies to energize a radical re-thinking of electronic data formats.
+Here, I draw from Black Feminist theorizing about the archive and slavery and their resistance against the invisible forces that determine historical inquiry and meaning-making.
+I close by highlighting examples of current projects that deploy collaborative and minimalist practices to challenge the structuring modes of textual editing and the TEI.

 Textual Scholarship and Queer Historiography

-I begin with my own trajectory of thinking on the subject.
-Early in graduate school, I took a course on Textual Scholarship that seemed to ground the heady atmosphere of seminar discussion in the comforting, physical fact of the text–something that takes up space in the world, that I could literally touch.
-I then discovered that textual editing methodologies like the TEI, which rooted intellectual work in the minute labor of transcription and markup, brought me to think deeply and critically about formal aspects of text.
-It was at that time that I was introduced to Jerome McGann's Radiant Textuality: Literary Studies After The Worldwide Web (2001), and his position that digital tools in literary scholarship ought to work as "prosthetic extension[s] of that demand for critical reflection" (McGann 2001, 18).
-McGann's ideas solidified something essentially creative about the critical process, which helped me to form my early conviction that literary analysis ought to build from considerations of textual form.
+I begin with my own trajectory of thinking on textual editing practices.
+Early in graduate school, I took a course on Textual Scholarship that grounded the heady atmosphere typical to seminar course discussions in the physical fact of the text–something that takes up space, which I could literally touch.
+I found that textual editing methodologies like the TEI, by rooting intellectual work in the minute labor of transcription and markup, encourages deep and critical thinking about formal aspects of text.
+It was at that time that I was introduced to Jerome McGann's position that digital tools for literary scholarship ought to work as "prosthetic extension[s] of that demand for critical reflection" (McGann 2001, 18).
+McGann's ideas helped to solidify my early conviction that critical analysis could build from hands-on exploration of textual form.